Top 10 Strongest Heroes from Mythology

 God Krishna told Arjuna about reality and the truth about using cleverness in war.
 He explained that as he is a divine god, all bad warriors are already killed by him.
 Therefore, he instructed Arjuna to kill Karna without any fear.
 So, Arjuna killed Karna.
 Otherwise, Arjuna would have easily been defeated by Karna if Lord Krishna had not stepped in.
 Karna was the mightiest.
 He could take down Bheem also easily.
 The gods, Devas, all had come down to see the mighty universal fight between Arjuna and Karna as well.

 Even his mere presence struck fear into the greatest of the Trojans, Hector, and forced gods such as Poseidon and Apollo to directly intervene to prevent the fall of Troy before its time.
-It was even said that Diomedes, the second greatest of the Achaeans, despite having divine power from Athena to challenge and beat the immortal gods (like Aphrodite and Ares himself), couldn't match up to Achilles and didn't have the same presence and force Achilles did.
+It was even said that Diomedes, the second greatest of the Achaeans, despite having divine power from Athena to challenge and beat immortal gods (like Aphrodite and Ares), couldn't match up to Achilles and didn't have the same presence and force Achilles had.

-There's so much to list about Achilles that it's not even debatable, really, to know that he was the greatest warrior in all of mythology.
+There's so much to list about Achilles that it's not even debatable to say he was the greatest warrior in all of mythology.
 Even Alexander the Great looked up to Achilles and wanted to mirror him in everything he did.
-When Achilles refused to fight, defeat was inevitable, but when he took part, victory was inevitable, no questions asked.
+When Achilles refused to fight, defeat was inevitable.
+When he took part, victory was inevitable.
+No questions asked.

 Thor is easily among the top contenders for this list.

 Beowulf killed a dragon with only 12 bee swarms and a queen bee.
-He effortlessly ripped off an arm from a monster that had killed hundreds of highly trained warriors.
+He effortlessly ripped off the arm of a monster that had killed hundreds of highly trained warriors.
 He also killed the monster's mother, who was even scarier than her son.
 To top it off, he was a wise king who brought peace to his people for decades.

 The legendary concept of an ideal king carried by a mere human being, with divine power on their guard, represented especially by the legendary sword Excalibur.